Background pattern

 The tablet does not dissolve completely after all the active ingredient has been released, and sometimes the tablet may appear in the stool.
 This is normal.

-Use in children aged 6 and above
+Use in children from 6 years

-• The maximum daily dose is 54 mg.
+• the maximum daily dose is 54 mg.

-If your child stops taking Metilfenidato Sandoz
+If your child stops taking Methylphenidate Sandoz

-Their doctor will perform some tests
+Your doctor will perform some tests

 • These tests will include: